everuribe/iOS_CalcDemo/README.md

 * Adding more functions to calculator.
 * Adding ability to rotate UI with device
 * Adding more information to history (time stamp) and functions like deleting a row
+* Adding gradient at bottom of history table for aesthetics
 * Test on all device sizes to make sure constraints work for all

 Some more serious adjustments that would be helpful for production readiness would be: